• Skip to primary navigation

 In a large bowl, marinate sliced beef with marinade ingredients as listed above for at least 15 minutes at room temperature.

-1. In a large bowl, marinate sliced beef with marinade ingredients as listed above for at least 15 minutes at room temperature.
+1. Marinate the beef: In a large bowl, marinate the sliced beef with the marinade ingredients as listed above for 15-20 minutes at room temperature.

 In a small bowl or measuring cup, combine noodle sauce ingredients as listed above and set aside.

-1. In a small bowl or measuring cup, combine noodle sauce ingredients as listed above and set aside.
+1. Make the noodle sauce: In a small bowl or measuring cup, combine the noodle sauce ingredients as listed above and set aside.

 Fill a large pan or wok with enough water and bring to a boil on high heat.
 Blanch chow mein noodles just until loosened, about 20 seconds.
 Then strain the noodles in a colander and shake out excess water.
 Set aside.

-1. Fill a large pan or wok with enough water and bring to a boil on high heat.
-Blanch chow mein noodles just until loosened, about 20 seconds.
-Then strain the noodles in a colander and shake out excess water.
+1. Blanch and strain the noodles: Fill a large pan or wok with enough water and bring to a boil on high heat.
+Blanch the noodles just until loosened, about 20 seconds.
+Then strain in a colander and shake out any excess water.
 Set aside.

 Heat 1 tablespoon or 15 ml vegetable oil in a dry wok or large pan on medium-high heat.
 Fry marinated beef until cooked and browned on the edges, about 1-2 minutes.
 Remove and set aside.

-1. Heat 1 tablespoon or 15 ml vegetable oil in a dry wok or large pan on medium-high heat.
-Fry marinated beef until cooked and browned on the edges, about 1-2 minutes.
+1. Fry the beef: Heat 1 tablespoon (15 mL) vegetable oil in a dry wok or large pan on medium-high heat.
+Fry the marinated beef until cooked and slightly browned on the edges, about 1-2 minutes.
 Remove and set aside.

-Add another 1 tablespoon or 15 ml of vegetable oil into the pan.
-Stir fry carrots and cabbage for 30 seconds and push to the side of the pan.
+Add another 1 tablespoon (15 mL) vegetable oil into the pan.
+Stir fry the carrots and cabbage for 30 seconds and push to the side of the pan.
 Then add remaining vegetable oil into the empty space.
-Add noodles and noodle sauce.
-Toss until noodles are evenly coated and there is little sauce on the base of the pan, about 60 seconds.
+Add noodles and noodle sauce and toss until evenly coated and there is little sauce on the base of the pan.

-1. Add another 1 tablespoon or 15 ml of vegetable oil into the pan.
-Stir fry carrots and cabbage for 30 seconds and push to the side of the pan.
+1. Add veggies, noodles, and sauce: Add another 1 tablespoon (15 mL) vegetable oil into the pan.
+Stir fry the carrots and cabbage for 30 seconds and push to the side of the pan.
 Then add remaining vegetable oil into the empty space.
-Add noodles and noodle sauce.
-Toss until noodles are evenly coated and there is little sauce on the base of the pan, about 60 seconds.
+Add noodles and noodle sauce and toss until evenly coated and there is little sauce on the base of the pan.

 Add cooked beef, bean sprouts and green onions and mix everything together for another 30 seconds.
 Serve and enjoy!

-1. Add cooked beef, bean sprouts and green onions and mix everything together for another 30 seconds.
-Serve and enjoy!
+1. Add cooked beef, bean sprouts, and green onions and toss until evenly combined, about 30-60 seconds.
+Enjoy hot!

 Storage & Reheating